 How to make this easy bread

-Step 3 - Slice an X in the top of the dough and sprinkle with a little oatmeal.
+Step 3 - Slice an X on the top of the dough and sprinkle with a little oatmeal.
 Bake for 45 minutes at 375°.
-Cool slightly and serve with my favorite yogurt butter!
-Brummel and Brown Yogurt Butter 🙂
+Cool slightly and smear with your favorite spread!

 Cookware for this recipe